Your Friends & Neighbors (TV series)

-Your Friends and Neighbors is an American dark comedy crime drama television series from Jonathan Tropper for Apple TV+, starring Jon Hamm, Amanda Peet, Olivia Munn, Mark Tallman, Hoon Lee, Lena Hall, and Aimee Carrero.
-The series premiered on April 11, 2025, with its first two episodes.
+Your Friends & Neighbors is an American dark comedy crime drama television series created by Jonathan Tropper, starring Jon Hamm, Amanda Peet, Olivia Munn, Mark Tallman, Hoon Lee, Lena Hall, and Aimee Carrero.
+The series premiered on Apple TV+ on April 11, 2025.

-It has been renewed for a second season.
+The second season premiered on Apple TV on April 3, 2026.
+In February 2026, ahead of the second season premiere, the series was renewed for a third season.
+For its second season, it was nominated for the Primetime Emmy Award for Outstanding Drama Series.

 Premise

-Coop (Hamm) is a New York hedge fund manager who is recently divorced and becomes unemployed.
-He uses criminal methods to maintain his lifestyle and keep his family living to the standard to which they have become accustomed.
+Coop is a New York hedge fund manager who is recently divorced and becomes unemployed.
+He uses criminal methods to maintain his lifestyle and keep his family living at the standard to which they have become accustomed.